eslint/rfcs/designs/2024-config-extends/README.md

 ## Frequently Asked Questions

 ### Why is this functionality added to `FlatConfigArray` instead of `@eslint/config-array`

 In order to support named configs, we need the concept of a plugin.
 The generic `ConfigArray` class has no concept of plugins, which means the functionality needs to live in `FlatConfigArray` in some way.
 There may be an argument for supporting `extends` with just objects and arrays in `ConfigArray`, with `FlatConfigArray` overriding that to support named configs, but that would increase the complexity of implementation.

 If we end up not supporting named configs, then we can revisit this decision.

+### What will happen for plugins that don't define `meta.namespace`?

+They will be treated the same as they are now.

+### Will plugins eventually be required to define `meta.namespace`?

+No. This is a feature we want to encourage but will not require.
+We want all existing plugins to continue working.

 ## Related Discussions